Icknield Port Loop

 The Canal & River Trust (formerly British Waterways) depot with its buildings and crane are Grade II listed buildings.

 Redevelopment plan

-Birmingham City Council has plans for the regeneration of the area, including moorings, 1,150 new homes, shops, park and playground, and a ten-storey hotel.
+Birmingham City Council has plans for the regeneration of the area, including moorings, 1,150 new homes, shops, park and playground, and a ten-story hotel.

 In recent years, the loop has been developed by award-winning developer, Urban Splash.
 The first stage of a multi stage masterplan has been completed.
 Building works are ongoing for hundreds of further homes.
 The final stages will include shops and bars as part of the development.

 There is a mixture of houses on the development, the majority of the development so far being 'row house' and a selection of limited edition brick houses.

 The development has been awarded winners of Best regeneration initiative at Housebuilder Awards and Placemaking Project of the Year at Midlands Business Insider Residential Awards 2020.